 Psalm 89 – The Incomparable God and His Covenant to David

-The title of this Psalm is, A Contemplation of Ethan the Ezrahite.
-There are several men named Ethan in the Hebrew Scriptures, but this man is mentioned specifically in 1 Kings 4:31 as someone who was famous for his wisdom yet surpassed by Solomon’s greater wisdom.
-This means he was likely a contemporary of Solomon and as such was also alive during the reign of David.
+The title of this psalm is A Contemplation of Ethan the Ezrahite.
+There are several men named Ethan in the Hebrew Scriptures, but this man is mentioned specifically in 1 Kings 4:31 as someone who was famous for his wisdom – yet surpassed by Solomon’s greater wisdom.
+This means he was likely a contemporary of Solomon and was also alive during the reign of David.

 “Ethan is probably identical with Jeduthun, who founded one of the three choirs (cf. 1 Chronicles 15:19; 2 Chronicles 5:12).
 Ethan shared with Heman a reputation for wisdom.”
-(Kidner)
+(Derek Kidner)

 A. The incomparable God and His covenant to David.